tact-lang/pitaya/docs/SPECIFICATION.md

 ## 5.2 Display Architecture

-The TUI uses a hybrid approach combining event streams with periodic state polling for both responsiveness and reliability:
+The TUI is display-only (no interactive shortcuts).
+Interactive features (e.g., search/filter) are out of scope for this release.
+It uses a hybrid approach combining event streams with periodic state polling for both responsiveness and reliability:

 **Event Handling**: The TUI watches `events.jsonl` for new events using a portable file watcher with a polling fallback (to support macOS/Windows/Linux uniformly).
 As new events are appended to the file, the TUI reads and processes them, updating its internal state immediately.
 Events do not trigger renders directly.
 Whether 1 event or 100 events arrive, they update only the internal data structures.
 This prevents display flooding when hundreds of tasks generate rapid events.